tfausak/tfausak.github.io/_posts/2013-05-10-upgrading-to-bcrypt.md

 this example a lot simpler.
 The same principles work regardless of how you store your passwords.

-Assuming a straightforward account model, you might authenticate users with a class method.
-All it does is try to find the account, then compare the passwords.
-If everything checks out, it returns the account.
+Assuming a straightforward user model, you might authenticate users with a class method.
+All it does is try to find the user, then compare the passwords.
+If everything checks out, it returns the user.
 In all other cases, it returns `nil`.

 {% highlight ruby %}
-class Account < ActiveRecord::Base
+class User < ActiveRecord::Base
   def self.authenticate(username, password)
-    account = find_by_username(username)
+    user = find_by_username(username)
-    account if account && password == account.password
+    user if user && password == user.password
   end
 end
 {% endhighlight %}